daos-stack/daos/doc/admin/administration.md

   - `dmg storage query (device-health|target-health)`
   - `dmg storage scan --nvme-health` shows NVMe controller health stats

-Queries device health data, including NVMe SSD health stats and in-memory I/O error and checksum error counters.
+The NVMe storage query device-health and target-health commands query the device health data, including NVMe SSD health stats and in-memory I/O error and checksum error counters.
 The server rank and device state are also listed.
-The device health data can either be queried by device UUID (device-health) or by VOS target ID along with server rank (target-health).
-The same device health info is displayed with both command options.
+The device health data can either be queried by device UUID (device-health command) or by VOS target ID along with the server rank (target-health command).
+The same device health information is displayed with both command options.
 ```bash
 $ dmg -l boro-11 storage query device-health